AndyCrowd/safe-disk-wiper/README.md

 ## safe-device-wiper
 ### Using additional security checks to avoid wiping of the mounted partitions.

-###### It is dangerous to wipe a device directly from your working system because if you occasionally will do typo of the destination device it will destroy it!
+###### It is dangerous to wipe a device directly from your working system because if you occasionally will do a typo of the destination device that will damage the system!

 ###### The script will help you by doing checks before starting to wipe them.

+## You are allowed to add own patterns or tools inside the script.
+#### To get an overview of code parts where you can add own or show available use:
+#### wipe-safe --show-me -e methods -e NO_DRY -e OPTIONS
-## WARNING !!!!!!
+### WARNING !!!!!!
-## PLEASE KEEP SAFETY SYNTAX WHEN ADDING OWN WIPING TOOLS'
+### PLEASE KEEP SAFETY SYNTAX WHEN ADDING OWN WIPING TOOLS'

 ```
 wipe-safe [options] "/dev/path_to_device"